 - Please check your mail often.
 Sometimes we need to send you some info, or ask you some questions.

-- If everything is ok, your trip will be accepted.
+- If everything is ok, your trip will be accepted and you will receive a more detailed email about the destination you will be going to.

 - Then you will be added to a closed Facebook travel group where you can arrange accommodation, transports, etc, or get tips about this.